fakeid30/BlackpearlFAQ/FAQ.md

   </tr>
 </table>

-Please note that - denotes range.
-You can get X to Y pearl depending on your post quality.
 Post quality is judged by the amount of effort you put into the creation of your thread.
 But verbosity just for the sake of it is heavily discouraged and might make you re-edit your post.

 ### What are usergroup and their privileges?